top of page

 Are children waiting for adoption actually orphans?

-Many people think that only orphans are available for adoption.
-By definition, and orphan is technically a child with only one living parent.
+Many people think that only true dictionary definition orphans are available for adoption.
+And orphan is typically defined as a child who has lost one or both parents.
 There are many reasons, however, why children come up for adoption.
 Orphan status from the death of both parents is certainly one reason, but there are many other reasons both locally and internationally.
 Some parents lose custody of their children due to abuse or neglect.
 Some parents choose not to parent for various reasons, and many parents are unable or unwilling to parent children with special needs.
-There are various reasons children come up for adoption but it is always important to research each individual case in order to ensure ethical adoptions.
+Most children identified as orphans still have a living parent or close relatives.
+However, poverty is a leading cause of children globally becoming orphaned.
+There are various reasons children come up for adoption but it is always important to do your own due diligence and to research each individual case in order to ensure ethical adoptions.

 How long do kids in care typically stay with you?

 Kids coming into foster care can stay anywhere from 1 day to 18 years.
 The average stay in care of most children, however, is two years.
 The goal of foster care is always to try and achieve reunification with family, and when not possible, permanency is sought.
-When committing to foster care it is important to remember that there are no definitive answers on how long a child might stay.
+When committing to foster care it is important to remember that there are no definitive answers on how long a child might stay as each situation is unique.

 How old are kids in foster care?

-Children in foster care can be as little as newborn and as old as 18 years old.
-Children one years old and younger must be placed in a Safe Baby approved foster home, and kids with special needs are placed in specialized “leveled” homes with more training and experience.
-Foster parents can state a preferred age range they are open to fostering.
-Some homes prefer to foster teens, some babies, and some young children.
-In addition to specifying age, foster parents can also specify gender.
+Children in foster care can range from newborn to 18 years old.
+Some younger children with prenatal drug and alcohol exposure must be placed in a Safe Baby approved foster home, and kids with special needs are placed in specialized “leveled” homes who have more training and experience.
+Foster parents can state a preferred age range that they are open to fostering.
+In addition to specifying age, foster parents can also specify the gender of children that they feel will fit best in their home.

 Why do children come into foster care?